What are Imports under GST?

-- Import of goods or services will be treated as deemed inter-State supplies and would be subject to Integrated tax in addition to the applicable Custom duties.
+- Import of goods under GST or import of services under GST will be treated as deemed inter-State supplies and would be subject to Integrated tax in addition to the applicable Custom duties.

-- IGST on import of services would be levied under the IGST Act.
+- IGST on the import of services would be levied under the IGST Act.

 - Levy of the IGST on import of goods would be levied under the Customs Act, 1962 read with the Custom Tariff Act, 1975.